oti-training/c-day-2-Arifdamri01/q4_data_corruption/README.md

 6. Identify bug: `result` is not initialized before use.
 7. Fix by initializing `int result = 0;`
 8. Recompile and test: `./data` should print "PASS"
-9. Run unit tests to verify.
+9. Run unit tests to verify.data.c
 ## GDB Commands for Data Issues
 - `break <function>`: Set breakpoint
 - `run`: Start execution